Where are the best locations to invest in Sydney property in 2021?

 - The suburbs I have featured have all been strong and stable suburbs that have both shown consistent historical growth but also have the right demographics to suggest future long term growth.

-- Yes, there are some suburbs outside of this list that have shown higher short term growth but the suburbs listed are long term performers based on a number of metrics intended for safe and long term growth not a short term and risky “get rich quick” approach.
+- Yes, there are some suburbs outside of this list that has shown higher short term growth but the suburbs listed are long term performers based on a number of metrics intended for safe and long term growth, not a short term and risky “get rich quick” approach.

 - Every client I see may be provided with a different recommendation based on their circumstances and personal goals.